NewMaterialsLab/hiPhive_wrapper_NML/README.md

 ## Credits

-When using hiphive and hiPhive wrapper in your research please cite the following paper:
+When using hiphive and hiPhive wrapper in your research please cite the following papers:

 Fredrik Eriksson, Erik Fransson, and Paul Erhart<br/>
 The Hiphive Package for the Extraction of High‐Order Force Constants by Machine Learning<br/>